w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-polkadot.md

 very rewarding, knowing that you contribute to the security of a decentralized network while growing your stash.

-**Warning:** It is highly recommended that you have significant system administration experience before attempting to run your own validator.
+⚠️ **`Warning: It is highly recommended that you have significant system administration experience before attempting to run your own validator.` You must be able to handle technical issues and anomalies with your node which you must be able to tackle yourself.
+Being a validator involves more than just executing the Polkadot binary.**

 Since security is so important to running a successful validator, you should take a look at the [secure validator](maintain-guides-secure-validator) information to make sure you understand the